The THC provides information on grant resources and opportunities.

 - Reduce the cultural expectations of a manicured cemetery setting.
 With an aging population of caretakers, mowing is becoming a heavier burden and an unrealistic path forward.
 Historically, many cemeteries were prairie cemeteries and as such were never intended to look perfectly manicured like modern perpetual care cemeteries.

 - You may also ask if the county can help by asking your local county commissioner to request assistance from the commissioner’s court under sec.
 713.028 of the Texas Health and Safety Code.
 Counties may be able to remove brush piles, make minor repairs to gravel roads, and possibly provide workers who are equipped in tree-trimming and other difficult jobs.
 Note: This is an option, not a mandate.
 County assistance may be provided at the discretion of the county commissioners, but they are not required to do so.

 - The THC awards grants from the Texas Preservation Trust Fund (TPTF).
 We suggest you review the Guidelines and Requirements for Eligibility to learn which projects may be applicable.
-Please also note that the TPTF grant application requires that the project or property must have, or be determined eligible for, one of the following historic designations to qualify for funding: National Register of Historic Places, Recorded Texas Historic Landmark, State Antiquities Landmark, or Held-in-Trust Collection.
+Please also note that the majority of TPTF grants require that the project or property must have, or be determined eligible for, one of the following historic designations to qualify for funding: National Register of Historic Places, Recorded Texas Historic Landmark, State Antiquities Landmark, or Held-in-Trust Collection.
 We have found that it is difficult for many cemeteries to meet these requirements, meaning many cemeteries may not qualify for the funding.
 The exception to the requirement is that projects submitted under the Heritage Education category do not require that the cemetery be listed in the National Register of Historic Places.